HiFlow: Training-free High-Resolution Image Generation with Flow-Aligned Guidance: Experiments

 \subsection{Applications}

 \textbf{Application on customization T2I models}.
 Customization T2I models, which allow tailored generation to match users' specific requirements, have recently garnered increasing attention.
-As illustrated in Fig.~\ref{fig:application} (a), the proposed HiFlow is compatible with various customization models based on LoRA \cite{hu2022lora} or ControlNet \cite{zhang2023adding}, highlighting its potential in facilitating personalized high-resolution image generation.
+As illustrated in Fig.~\ref{fig:application} (a)-(b), the proposed HiFlow is compatible with various customization modules (LoRA \cite{hu2022lora} and ControlNet \cite{zhang2023adding}), thus advancing personalized high-resolution image generation.

 \textbf{Application on quantized T2I models}.
-Given the substantial rise in computational complexity introduced by advanced T2I models, model quantization techniques have been widely explored to decrease computing resource requirements.
-As shown in Fig.~\ref{fig:application} (b), the training-free and model-agnostic attributes of HiFlow allow it to be directly employed with the 4-bit version of Flux (quantized by SVDQuant \cite{li2024svdquant}), thus substantially accelerating high-resolution image generation.
+Given the substantial rise in computational complexity introduced by advanced T2I models, model quantization techniques~\cite{dettmers2023qlora,li2024svdquant,zhao2024vidit,zhao2024mixdq} have been widely explored to decrease computing resource requirements.
+As shown in Fig.~\ref{fig:application} (c), the training-free and model-agnostic attributes of HiFlow allow it to be directly employed with the 4-bit version of Flux (quantized by SVDQuant \cite{li2024svdquant}), thereby substantially accelerating high-resolution image generation.

-\textbf{Application on U-Net based T2I Models}.
+\textbf{Application on U-Net based T2I models}.
 U-Net-based T2I models, such as SD1.5 and SDXL \cite{podell2023sdxl}, constitute pivotal parts of T2I diffusion models and have been extensively developed by the community.
-As depicted in Fig.~\ref{fig:application} (c), the integration of HiFlow and SDXL \cite{podell2023sdxl} enables the synthesis of realistic high-resolution images, demonstrating its broader applications.
+As depicted in Fig.~\ref{fig:application} (d), the integration of HiFlow and SDXL \cite{podell2023sdxl} enables the synthesis of realistic high-resolution images, demonstrating its broad applications.